Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Related works

-As we have seen, the only algorithms matching the theoretical guarantees of our ones are the LPE from the non-parametric statistic literature \citep{tsybakov2009nonparametric}.
-While our bound in theorem \ref{thm:realmaind} is valid for every $n$ and for constants that can be exactly computed, the performance of \textsc{LPE} depends on a constant $\lambda_0^{-1}$, where $\lambda_0$ is only bounded away from zero asymptotically (\cite{tsybakov2009nonparametric} Lemma 1.4).
+As we have seen, the only algorithms that match our theoretical guarantees in $L^\infty$ are the LPE from the nonparametric statistics literature \citep{tsybakov2009nonparametric}.
+While our bound in Theorem \ref{thm:realmaind} is valid for every $n$ and for constants that can be exactly computed, the performance of \textsc{LPE} depends on a constant $\lambda_0^{-1}$, where $\lambda_0$ is only bounded away from zero asymptotically (\cite{tsybakov2009nonparametric} Lemma 1.4).
 On the other hand, an advantage of \textsc{LPE} is that their guarantee holds for $\{x_i\}_{i=1}^n$ that are uniformly distributed, while our result requires a more peculiar distribution.
 Arguably, the difference between the two approaches mostly concerns computational complexity.

 \paragraph{Comparison on computational complexity.} To compare our algorithm with \textsc{LPE}, we fix a number $n$ of training and $m$ of prediction samples.
-Results are summarized in table \ref{tab:sota}. (\textsc{PADUA}) There are only two parts of algorithm \ref{alg:zero} that are computationally heavy: finding the optimal design at line \ref{algline:rho} and solving the linear regression problem at line \ref{algline:ls}.
-The former step can be performed in $kN_d^2$ steps (\cite{lattimore2020learning}), while the latter is well-known to take $nN_d^2+N_d^3$ (computational complexity of linear regression).
+Results are summarized in table \ref{tab:sota}. (\textsc{DUPA}) There are only two parts of algorithm \ref{alg:zero} that are computationally heavy: finding the optimal design at line \ref{algline:rho} and solving the linear regression problem at line \ref{algline:ls}.
+The former step can be performed in $kN_d^2$ steps (\cite{lattimore2020learning}), whereas the latter is well-known to require $nN_d^2+N_d^3$ (the computational complexity of linear regression).
 Replacing $k=1/\varepsilon=\bigo(N)$, we get a computational complexity of $\bigo(nN_d^2+N_d^3+mN_d)$.
 For the optimal choice $N_d=\bigo(n^{\frac{d}{2\nu+d}})$.
 This number leads to $\bigo(n^{\frac{2\nu+3d}{2\nu+d}}+mn^{\frac{d}{2\nu+d}})$.
 The space complexity in training corresponds to storing the design matrix, which means $\bigo(N_d)=\bigo(n^{\frac{2d}{2\nu+d}})$, while the one in prediction to $\bigo(n^{\frac{d}{2\nu+d}})$, as the vector of estimated $\widehat \theta_n$ is sufficient. (\textsc{NW/LPE}) Both algorithms, like many non-parametric methods, are learned through lazy learning.
-That is, nothing is done in the training phase, and all samples are cycled over while making every prediction.
-This leads to a computational complexity of $\bigo(mn)$ and a space complexity of $\bigo(n)$ both in training and prediction.
+That is, nothing is done in the training phase, and all samples are cycled through for every prediction.
+This leads to a computational complexity of $\bigo(mn)$ and a space complexity of $\bigo(n)$, both in training and prediction.
+The algorithm of \cite{liu2023estimation} enjoys the usual computational/space complexity of kernel-ridge regression.